daverix/slingerORM/README.md

         .build();
     ...

-Here is some of the annotations that can be used on the methods in your storage interface:
+Here are some of the annotations that can be used on the methods in your storage interface:

     @DatabaseStorage
     public interface ExampleEntityStorage {